Skip to main content

 Pharmacy Benefit Managers

-The Pharmacy Benefit Manager (PBM) Licensure and Regulation Act, PA 11 of 2022, takes effect on January 1, 2024.
-This law introduces new licensing obligations and regulatory standards for PBMs operating in Michigan.
+The Pharmacy Benefit Manager (PBM) Licensure and Regulation Act, PA 11 of 2022, took effect on January 1, 2024.
+This law introduced new licensing obligations and regulatory standards for PBMs operating in Michigan.
 To remain in compliance, DIFS strongly encourages PBM applicants and licensees to review the statute and administrative rules and to monitor DIFS guidance.

 Application Process